A building layer allows you to represent building information modeling (BIM) data as a GIS data layer in ArcGIS Pro.

 A building layer helps you use BIM information within GIS.
 For example, you can display a proposed building of a university campus together with geospatial information about the surrounding infrastructure and zoning to aid in understanding the impact of the new building.
 You can use exploratory analysis tools to examine lighting conditions or the interior of a building using the viewshed and slice tools.

 You can combine multiple BIM models for one building or an entire campus and store it in a geodatabase using the BIM file to geodatabase tool.
-And then use the Make Building Layer geoprocessing tool to add the combined BIM data as a single building layer to represent a single complex building or multiple buildings as one building layer.
+Then use the Make Building Layer geoprocessing tool to add the combined BIM data as a single building layer to represent a single complex building or multiple buildings as one building layer.

 A building scene layer allows you to share and maintain information across the ArcGIS platform as web layer.
 For example, a building layer can be shared as a building scene layer and consumed in Scene Viewer.